Cantara/visuale/README.md

 * live and transparent reporting of the version of the service for each node for continous deployment solutions
 * live insight into what services and nodes which are running in an environment
 * live proactive visualisation of services and nodes which are due for security patching
-* live visualization of the high availability(HA)/resilience status of the services
+* live visualization of the high availability(HA)/resilience status of the services to support fixing the problem ahead of trouble

 ![A shapshot of an early ersion of the visuale dashboard](https://raw.githubusercontent.com/Cantara/visuale/master/doc/images/Visuale-in-action.png)